 SC: How would you describe Fika to a first-time customer?

 FIKA: Fika means to slow down and appreciate the good things in life with friends.
 That is the essence of our culture here.
 We believe, especially in these times, people need a safe space to come and decompress while enjoying a moment of self-care.
-We believe in sustainability, recycling 95 per cent of our waste through Green Circle Salons.
-We are trying our best to support local and Canadian brands wherever we can and love working with local artisans to create our Fika Signature products.
+In addition, believe in sustainability, recycling 95 per cent of our waste through Green Circle Salons.
+Also we are trying our best to support local and Canadian brands wherever we can and love working with local artisans to create our Fika Signature products.

 We are a spacious, open concept studio, built in a beautiful warehouse with high ceilings, natural light, greenery, and of course our favourite colour, pink!